aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 #### Max Pods

-For small instances that require an increased pod density or large instances that require a reduced pod density, you can override this default value with `.spec.template.spec.kubelet.maxPods`.
+For small instances that require an increased pod density or large instances that require a reduced pod density, you can override this default value with `.spec.kubelet.maxPods`.
 This value will be used during Karpenter pod scheduling and passed through to `--max-pods` on kubelet startup.

 {{% alert title="Note" color="primary" %}}
 When using small instance types, it may be necessary to enable [prefix assignment mode](https://aws.amazon.com/blogs/containers/amazon-vpc-cni-increases-pods-per-node-limits/) in the AWS VPC CNI plugin to support a higher pod density per node.
 Prefix assignment mode was introduced in AWS VPC CNI v1.9 and allows ENIs to manage a broader set of IP addresses.
 Much higher pod densities are supported as a result.